 The financial statements of the District have been prepared in conformity with accounting principles generally accepted in the United States of America as prescribed by the Governmental Accounting Standards Board (GASB) including Statement No. 34, Basic Financial Statements and Management's Discussion and Analysis for State and Local Governments and are reported using a full accrual basis of accounting.
 The Statement of Net Position includes information on the District's assets and liabilities and provides information about the nature and amounts of investments in resources (assets) and the obligations to District creditors (liabilities).
-The Statement of Activities identifies the District's revenues and expenses for the fiscal year ended June 30, 2019.
-These statements provide information on the District has recovered all of its actual and projected costs through contract (program) reimbursements and other charges.
+The Statement of Activities identifies the District's revenues and expenses for the fiscal year ended June 30, 2020.
+These statements provide information on the District's operations over the past fiscal year and can be used to determine whether the District has recovered all of its actual and projected costs through contract (program) reimbursements and other charges.